ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/launchGREP11guest.md

         </devices>
       </domain>
       ```

+In the example output above, observe the two highlighted lines.
+The first line shows the _Hyper Protect Container Runtime_ image that is provided by Hyper Protect Virtual Servers 2.1.6.
+This is the Secure Execution-enabled KVM guest that will read your contract, validate its correctness and integrity, and then start your application workload.
+The second line shows the _ciiso.iso_ file that you created in the previous section with the `genisoimage` command.
+The _ciiso.iso_ file contains your contract.

 Start your GREP11 Server and attach to its console.
 Watch the messages carefully.
 You should not see any failures: